aristanetworks/avd/tools/schema-explorer/README.md

 See `aristanetworks/avd-internal#503` for the full thread.
 Short version:

 - **MkDocs static + sql.js**, not App Engine — picked at the May 8th
   maintainers call.
-No managed-service patching, no LB URL map, no GCS bucket for data files; the SQLite ships under the docs bucket alongside everything else and the browser does the queries.
 - **`schema_tools` resolver**, not raw `yaml.safe_load` — see
   `aristanetworks/avd-internal#539`.
-Closes the dynamic_keys hole (entire
-  top-level subtrees like `<node_type_keys.key>` were missing) and the same-schema `$ref` hole, while keeping cross-schema refs as leaf annotations to bound the SQLite size.
+Closes the dynamic_keys hole and the same-schema `$ref` hole, while keeping cross-schema refs as leaf annotations to bound the SQLite size.
+- **Embedded views via custom HTML element**, not iframe / template override — picked at the May 15th maintainers call.
+Each embed is a single DOM node to MkDocs, so Material's TOC, headings nav, and search stay native.
+Earlier iframe and Jinja-override variants (`docs/schema-explorer.md`, `docs/schema-explorer-native.md`, `docs/overrides/schema-explorer-page.html`) are removed.
-- **Source and build output both under `tools/`**, copied into `site/` by `mkdocs_hook.py` — keeps `docs/` to documentation only (`.md`, images).
+- **Source and build output both under `tools/`**, copied into `site/_assets/` by `mkdocs_hook.py` — keeps `docs/` to documentation only (`.md`, images).
-  (See PR thread for the four locations considered for source.)